BarelyMiSSeD/minqlx-plugins/README.md

 <b>set qlx_protectPassLevel "5"</b> - Sets the minqlx server permission level needed to set/unset the server join password.<br>
 <b>set qlx_protectFTS "5"</b> - Sets the minqlx server permisson level needed to force teamsize.<br>

+<br><br>
+# ClanMembers.py

+This script was added to help admins manage who wears their clan's tag.

+There is no need to load the clan.py script that comes with the minqlx bot if you are using this plugin, but it wont' hurt if you forget.

+This works with players trying to set their tag on the server using the !clan command.

+It does not protect if people are putting the tag in their steam name.
+You can ban them if they won't stop.

+<br><br>
+Commands available with clanmembers.py listed with the default settings

+<b>•	Permission level 0</b>

+<b>!clan</b> (alternatively !setclan)

+Usage: !clan 'tag'

+<b>•	Permission level 5</b>

+<b>!acm</b> (alternatively !add_clanmember)

+Adds a player to your clan member list which will allow them to set their clan tag to any of the protected tags.

+Usage: !acm 'client_id|steam_id name'

+<b>!dcm</b> (alternatively !del_clanmember or !remove_clanmember)

+Removes a player from your clan member list.

+Usage: !dcm 'client_id|steam_id'

+<b>!cml</b> (alternatively !listclanmembers or !list_clanmembers)

+Lists players added to your clan member list.

+Usage: !cml

+<b>!act</b> (alternatively !add_clantag)

+Adds a clan tag that you want protected so only players on the clan member list can wear the tag on your server.
+Clan tags must be spelled exactly like what you want to protect.
+Different colors are different tags as are caps and lowercase.

+Usage: !act 'clan_tag'

+<b>!ctl</b> (alternatively !listclanmembers or !list_clanmembers)

+Lists clan tags added to your clan tag protection list.

+Usage: !ctl

+<b>!rlcm</b> (alternatively !reload_clanmembers or !load_clanmembers)

+Reloads the clan members list and the protected clan tags list.

+Usage: !rlcm

+<b>!cmv</b> (alternatively !versionclanmembers or !version_clanmembers)

+Checks to see if your server is running the latest version of the clanmembers.py plugin.

+Usage: !cmv

+<br><br>
+<b>CVAR(s)</b>
+<b>The following bot setting(s) used in the clanmembers script can be set with the rest of the minqlx bot settings:</b><br>
+The setting(s) are shown with the default settings.<br>

+<b>qlx_clanmembersAdmin "5"</b> - Sets the minqlx server permisson level needed to use the clanmembers.py admin commands.<br>

+<br><br>
 # Voteban.py

 I created this script to be able to ban the annoying players from voting on the server.